Call for articles & projects: Instinct

 - taxidermy as a proto-photographic practice

-- new phenomena of self-made animal images
+- self-made animal images (animal selfies)

 - animals ascribed human characteristics and vice versa